pranka02/speech_recognition/README.md

 ### Deep Neural Network
 A 3 layer deep neural network was implemented in TensorFlow to do the classification.
-After experimneting with a few combinations I chose the hidden layer units as 700, 700 and 100.
+After experimenting with a few combinations I chose the hidden layer units as 700, 700 and 100.
 The output of each hidden layer passes through a RELU activation.
 Score - 0.63